Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

+One major feature of the proposed approach is that it remains relatively agnostic on the precise form of the cointegration and parameter space spanned by short-run coefficients.
+We do not rule out complex patterns \textit{a priori}, but our flexible modeling approach is also capable of supporting a fairly parsimonious specification when the data suggests so.

+In this sub-section, we examine the sparsification patterns and nonlinearities when daily electricity price data from multiple electricity markets are modeled jointly with a sparse TVP-VECM.
+We first assess whether these electricity prices are indeed cointegrated and whether these cointegration relationships change over time.
+We roughly gauge the nonlinear features of the cointegration space by assessing estimates for a time-varying cointegration rank.
+Second, we assess the sparsification patterns and nonlinearities of static and dynamic interdependencies across the European electricity market.
+To this end, we examine the sparsified estimates of both the short-run adjustment coefficients (dynamic interdependencies) and the contemporaneous relationships (static interdependencies).
+Third and finally, we investigate heteroskedastic data features and the role of large variance shocks.

+Figure \ref{fig:PPR} shows the posterior probability of the rank (PPR) over time based on our MCMC output.
+The probabilities are indicated in various shades of red.
+Several findings are worth noting.
+A rank {larger than six is hardly ever supported}, and while most posterior mass is concentrated on $r_t = 4$ for all $t$, we detect subtle differences over time.
 At the beginning of the sample in $2017$, our estimates are more dispersed, with non-negligible probabilities for no cointegration.
-The precision of our rank estimate increases over time, with a much narrower corridor of probabilities starting around $2018$.
-After a brief period in late $2018$ and early $2019$ with probabilities shifting towards lower ranks, we find increases in cointegration relationships towards the end of the sample.
+The precision of our rank estimate increases over time, with a much narrower corridor of probabilities starting around $2018$. { After a brief period in late $2018$ and early $2019$ with probabilities shifting towards lower ranks, we find increases in cointegration relationships towards the end of the sample.
+We conjecture that this pattern of the cointegration rank results from the fact that some of the countries (or regions) experience a large (idiosyncratic) positive shock in electricity prices in early 2018, while others do not.
+For example, electricity prices in the Baltics and in two Nordic countries (Finland and Sweden) increase from around 30 euros to 90 euros.
+In all other countries, these jumps are either less pronounced (e.g., Denmark and Norway) or almost nonexistent (e.g., Italy) during this episode.}

 Next, we turn to sparsified estimates of the autoregressive coefficients and the error covariance matrix in panels (a) and (b) of Figure \ref{fig:coefficients}.
 Rather than showing magnitudes of the estimated coefficients, we use this exercise to illustrate the sparsification approach.
 As noted earlier, conventional shrinkage approaches push coefficients towards zero, but they are never exactly zero.
 The sparsification approach, on the other hand, introduces exact zeros in these matrices.
 We use this fact to compute the posterior inclusion probabilities (PIPs) of all coefficients by calculating the relative share of zeroes over the iterations of the algorithm.
 In other words, these figures showcase the sparsification approach as a variable selection tool \citep[see][]{hahncarvalho2015dss}.